Hemp cultivation in Ireland

 The French industry has taken these advantages on board, and offers hemp cultivation without GMOs, herbicides, fungicides or insecticides.

-The players in the French industry are federated within a college of producers and processors(Interchanvre) spread across the four corners of France.
+The players in the French industry are federated within a college of producers and processors(Interchanvre) spread across the four corners of Ireland.

-The hemp industry in France - Mama Kana
+The hemp industry at Ireland - Mama Kana

 Players in the French hemp industry